EbruBaglan/final_assignment/README.md

 Improvements
 ---------
-1) An option to exit a node anytime can be added.
+1) Cancelling a goal mid-time can be added.
-2) rosclean command can be added if user has a huge size of .ros/log initially.
+3) An option to exit a node anytime can be added.
-3) Cancelling a goal mid-time can be added.
+4) rosclean command can be added if user has a huge size of .ros/log initially.

 Problems Faced and Solved